SALP Chapter 17

 "Then?"

-Without even recognizing her, he kept touching her face and hair and kept trying to make her lie down next to him.
-He seemed to have become a very indecent adult.
+Without even recognizing her, he kept touching her face and hair, kept trying to make her lie down beside him.
+He seemed to have become a completely impure adult.

 "W-we were best friends.
-You always came over to my house to play.
-We ate together and rode sleds together."
+You came to my house all the time.
+We ate together, we rode sleds together."

 "Did we?"

-Frustrated, she pounded her chest with her fist, but he only twisted his lips and smiled like a mean person.
+Frustrated, she pounded her chest with her fist, but he just twisted his lips and smiled like a mean person.

 "What's that?
 If you forgot me, then go away."

-Despite her refusal, he stubbornly made her lie down next to him, then let out a satisfied sigh like a well-fed beast.
+Even though she said no, he stubbornly made her lie beside him and then let out a satisfied sigh like a well-fed beast.

-Lanthe squirmed in his embrace, grinding her teeth.
+Lanthe squirmed in his arms, grinding her teeth.

 "Hurry up and remember me, you fool.
-Think carefully."
+Think harder."

 "Mm."

-Then Vigo stared into the distance, lost in thought for a moment before opening his mouth.
+Then Vigo stared into the distance for a moment, lost in thought, before opening his mouth.

 "Ah.
 I remember."